Nahuas: Geography

 At the turn of the 16th century, Nahua populations occupied territories ranging across Mesoamerica as far south as Panama.
 However, their core area was Central Mexico, including the Valley of Mexico, the Toluca Valley, the eastern half of the Balsas River basin, and modern-day Tlaxcala and most of Puebla, although other linguistic and ethnic groups lived in these areas as well.
-They were also present in large numbers in El Salvador, southeastern Veracruz, and Colima and coastal Michoacan.
+They were also present in large numbers in El Salvador, Honduras, Nicaragua, southeastern Veracruz, and Colima and coastal Michoacan.
 Classical Nahuatl was a lingua franca in Central Mexico before the Spanish conquest due to Aztec hegemony, and its role was not only preserved but expanded in the initial stage of colonial rule, encouraged by the Spaniards as a literary language and tool to convert diverse Mesoamerican peoples.
-There are many Nahuatl place names in regions where Nahuas were not the most populous group (including the names of Guatemala and several Mexican states), due to pre-Hispanic Aztec expansion, Spanish invasions in which Tlaxcaltecs served as the main force, and the usage of Nahuatl as a lingua franca.
+There are many Nahuatl place names in regions where Nahuas were not the most populous group (including the names of Guatemala and several Mexican states), due to Aztec expansion, Spanish invasions in which Tlaxcaltecs served as the main force, and the usage of Nahuatl as a lingua franca.

-The last of the southern Nahua populations today are the Pipil of El Salvador.
+The last of the southern Nahua populations today are the Pipil of El Salvador, the Nahua of Honduras and the Nicarao of Nicaragua.
 Nahua populations in Mexico are centered in the middle of the country, with most speakers in the states of Puebla, Veracruz, Hidalgo, Guerrero and San Luis Potosí.
 However, smaller populations are spread throughout the country due to recent population movements within Mexico.
 Within the last 50 years, Nahua populations have appeared in the United States, particularly in New York City, Los Angeles, and Houston.